-Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Zapata Corporation, a Nevada corporation ("Zapata" or the "Company"), will be held on June 1, 2005 at the Canandaigua Inn on the Lake, 770 South Main Street, Canandaigua, New York, 14424 at 10:00 a.m., local time, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Zapata Corporation, a Nevada corporation ("Zapata" or the "Company"), will be held on June 16, 2006 at the Canandaigua Inn on the Lake, 770 South Main Street, Canandaigua, New York, 14424 at 10:00 a.m., local time, for the following purposes:

-1. To elect two Class I directors;
+1. To elect three Class II directors;

-2. To ratify the appointment of ${\tt PricewaterhouseCoopers}, {\tt LLP}$ as the Company's independent public accountants; and

-3. To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.
+- 2. To ratify the appointment of PricewaterhouseCoopers, LLP as the Company's independent public accountants; and - 3.
+To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-A copy of the Annual Report of the Company's operations during the year ended December 31, 2004 preceded or accompanies the mailing.
+A copy of the Annual Report of the Company's operations during the year ended December 31, 2005 preceded or accompanies the mailing.
 A Proxy Statement and proxy/voting instruction card ("Proxy Card") accompany this Notice.
 The enclosed Proxy Statement contains information regarding the matters to be acted upon at the Annual Meeting.

-The Board of Directors has set the close of business on April 13, 2005 as the record date for the Annual Meeting.
+The Board of Directors has set the close of business on April 18, 2006 as the record date for the Annual Meeting.
 Only stockholders of record at the close of business on the record date are entitled to notice of, and to vote at the Annual Meeting and any adjournments thereof.
 The stock transfer books of the Company will not be closed following the record date.
-A list of such stockholders will be available at the place of the Annual Meeting for inspection at least ten (10) days prior to the Annual Meeting.
+A list of such stockholders will be available at the at the principal office of the Corporation for inspection at least ten (10) days prior to the Annual Meeting.